 All the streaming settings will appear on the Overlay tool when the stream starts.
 You can use it to check who’s spectating, manage settings, invite other users, and end the streaming session.

 To check if someone’s watching, look for the little eyeball icon next to the user’s status bar.

 Can You Stream or Spectate from Mobile Phone?

 Unfortunately, the Go Live feature is still unavailable for mobile phones.
 You can only go live from the Windows Desktop app.
 If you want to watch a stream, you can do it from both the browser and the desktop client.

 According to the official Discord website, mobile app spectating will soon be available, but there’s no indication if the streaming will become possible from the smart devices, too.

 Since the Go-Live feature is still relatively recent, you can expect some major changes in the following months.

-I am having issues with Go Live, who can I contact for help?
+I am having issues going Live; who can I contact for help?

-If you are having audio or streaming issues that aren’t resolved with basic troubleshooting (i.e. restarting Discord, checking your Settings & Permissions, or checking your connection) you can visit Discord’s Support website for additional help.
+Suppose you have audio or streaming issues that aren’t resolved with basic troubleshooting (i.e., restarting Discord, checking your Settings & Permissions, or checking your connection).
+In that case, you can visit Discord’s Support website for additional help.